Skip to Main Content

 • There were never any Transactions associated with the Activity (i.e., the "Requests" tab on the Activity record has nothing on it).

-When in doubt, contact the person who created the Activity to enquire whether or not it is still being actively used (you'll find the NetID of the creator of the Activity on the "History" tab).
-Note that you should not deactivate any Aeon Activity when there are still in-use transactions (e.g., not Finished or Canceled) that are associated with it.
+When in doubt, contact the person who created the Activity to inquire whether or not it is still being actively used (you'll find the NetID of the creator of the Activity on the "History" tab).
+Note that you should not deactivate any Activity when there are still in-use transactions (e.g., not Finished or some form of Canceled) that are associated with it.

 Atlas Systems provides excellent, step-by-step documentation on Custom Searching in Aeon on its Aeon web pages.
-The key to successful custom searches for deactivated Aeon Activities, though, is consistent inputting of metadata about each Activity, so you can rely on common information being searchable in various Activity record fields.
-The YUL Aeon Advisory Group does not recommend specific standardized data for any fields other than those listed on this tab; however, each repository is encouraged to develop local guidelines as deemed useful for its staff members in searching through its active and deactivated Activity records.
+The key to successful custom searches for deactivated Activities, though, is consistent metadata for each Activity so you can rely on common information being searchable in various Activity record fields.
+The SCPSAG does not recommend specific standardized data for any fields other than those listed on this tab; however, each repository is encouraged to develop local guidelines as deemed useful for its staff members in searching through its active and deactivated Activity records.